-The MEd programs in Educational Studies are situated within the academic programs in the Department of Educational Studies.
-A MEd degree can be completed full-time over a two year period or over a longer period for part-time students, and is excellent preparation for professional practice.
+Various MEd programs are situated within the Department of Educational Studies.
+Our MEd programs can be completed full-time over a two year period or over a longer period for part-time students, and is excellent preparation for professional practice.

-MEd students enrol in one of the following programs:
+MEd students in EDST enrol in one of the following programs:

 In addition, it is possible to follow a Ts"Kel concentration in the ALE, EDAL, HIED, or SCPE programs.
 We also offer an MEd in Curriculum and Leadership (CULE) which is collaborative program between the Educational Administration and Leadership Program (EDAL) and the Department of Curriculum and Pedagogy (EDCP).